-Remove hair.
-Cut or shave off the hair that is around the area that the cut is in.
-You don't want any further chances of the cut being exposed to infection that could be caused by irritation by the hairs, and you want a clear view of the wound.
-Gently remove the hair at least one half of an inch completely around the actual cut.
+First you'll need to cut or shave off the hair around the area of the cut.
+You don't want any further chances of the cut being exposed to infection or irritation from the hairs, and you want a clear view of the wound.
+Gently remove all of the hair from at least half an inch around the actual cut.

-Wash with water and soap.
-After the hair has been removed from the area around the wound, gently run warm water over the scrape for about two minutes.
-You will then carefully scrub the area with an antibacterial soap.
+After the hair has been removed from the area around the wound, run warm water over the scrape for about two minutes.
+Then carefully scrub the area with an antibacterial soap.
 Be careful not to be too forceful or hurt the dog.
 Remember their wound is likely to be sore.

-Dry the cut.
-After the initial washing, daub the area dry with gentle pressure from a clean gauze pad or paper towel.
+After the initial washing, you can dab the area dry with gentle pressure from a clean gauze pad or paper towel.